Xvareon/Dragon-Mounts-Legacy-Tweaked/README.md

     * However, when the dragon is in sit mode and you ride and dismount, they will be in a 4th mode (neutral mode, they don't go back to sitting).
 * **New Dragon Textures and Dragon Types!**
 * Updated the textures of some of the original dragons.

+### Additional Adjustments

+* **Healing Items:** Added fish items to items that can heal dragons.
+* **Aether Dragons:** Can now be hatched via glowstone blocks.
+* **Hotfeet Ability:** Can now turn wet sponges into sponges and blackstone into magma blocks (inverse of *Hydrostep*).
+* **Dragon Variant Attribute Tweaks:**
+    * All dragons are fire immune.
+    * All dragons have increased health and armor.
+    * All dragons have natural regeneration.
+    * End Dragons and Water Dragons have increased HP.
+    * Ice Dragons and Fire Dragons have increased damage.
+    * Forest Dragons have increased movement speed.
+    * Aether Dragons are unchanged (their `+flight speed` attribute is sufficient).
+    * Nether Dragons are unchanged (their default `+armor` is sufficient).
+    * Ghost Dragons have less HP, but gain armor toughness and arrow immunity.

 ### New Dragon Breaths & Breeds